nitmir/policyd-rate-limit/docs/policyd-rate-limit.yaml.5.rst

 **smtp_server**
-  The smtp server to use to send emails ("host", port).
+  The smtp server to use to send emails ["host", port].
-  The default is ("localhost", 25).
+  The default is ["localhost", 25].
 **smtp_starttls**
   Should we use starttls to send mails ? (you should set this to True if you use **smtp_credentials**).
 The default is False.
 **smtp_credentials**
-  Should we use credentials to connect to smtp_server ? if yes set ("user", "password"), else None.
-The default is None.
+  Should we use credentials to connect to smtp_server ? if yes set ["user", "password"], else null.
+The default is null.

 See also